-The newest MycoWorks board appointment comes just months after Hermès and MycoWorks partnered on the luxury label’s first bag made with the Bay Area company’s vegan leather.
-Long a holdout, Hermès made good on its promise to take the label in a more sustainable direction last March with the reimagined version of its popular Victoria travel bag, expected to launch later this year.
+Long a holdout in exploring alternatives to leather, Hermès made good on its promise to take the label in a more sustainable direction last March when it announced the reimagined version of its popular Victoria travel bag was in the works.

 The partnership between Hermès and MycoWorks has been three years in the works.
 According to the luxury label, the company is exploring ongoing partnerships and more sustainable offerings.

 Hermès may be at the forefront of fashion design, but it’s long fallen behind its competitors in moving toward more sustainable initiatives.
 Prada recently raised €90 million in a third sustainability funding round; Chanel and Hugo Boss have both used pineapple leather in recent collections.
-And Stella McCartney has been leading the charge in sustainable luxury design for nearly two decades.
+Balenciaga has worked with cactus and mycelium leather.
+Stella McCartney has been leading the charge in sustainable luxury design for nearly two decades, including mushroom leather.

 Last April, supermodel-turned-sustainable-fashion-designer Amber Valletta released a line of vegan accessories under the Karl Lagerfeld label, including a handbag made from sustainable cactus leather in a partnership with Mexican firm Desserto.